Installing ODK Central#

 To obtain a server you will need to first create an AWS account.
-When launching your instance, select the Ubuntu Server 16.04 LTS Amazon Machine Image (AMI) in step 1.
+When launching your instance, select the Ubuntu Server 20.04 LTS AMI in step 1.
 The

 After installing Docker and Docker Compose you can follow our DigitalOcean instructions from running

-sudo systemctl start docker-compose@central to start the service.
-Continue with the DigitalOcean instructions for logging into ODK Central.
+git clone https://github.com/getodk/central.
+Continue with the DigitalOcean instructions for logging into Central.